iterative/dvc.org/static/docs/user-guide/external-dependencies.md

 ### Using import

-Instead of downloading add adding the the data yourself, you can rely on the `dvc import` command:
+Instead of downloading and adding the data yourself, you can rely on the `dvc import` command:

 ```dvc